ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/sample_data/README.md

-#Sample data
-Mutation data is maf file.

-Since file size is too large, we compress our files.
+Since our sample file size is too large, we compress our files.